krish25-a/LeaveManagementSystem-/README.md

 - UI components powered by Bootstrap
 - Icons provided by Font Awesome
 - Database and ORM managed with Entity Framework Core

+## 👨‍💻 Author
+ - Github: krish25-a

+⭐ Star this repo if you find it helpful!